tanem/express-backbone-boilerplate/README.md

  * Can be accessed via `http://localhost:3000/docs/[folder]`

 [Docco](http://jashkenas.github.com/docco/) is used to generate the client-side docs.
 A basic index.html file is also generated as part of the script, and included in each subfolder.

+## Dist

+ * Can be generated via `grunt dist`

+ Uses the RequireJS optimiser to compress the JS.
+Rewrites the index.html file to only include the one script.